abrahamoshel/rucksack_problem/README.md

 #### Wait for result:

 ```
-For the request amount of $15.10
+For the requested amount of $15.10

 french fries
 you can also replace it with one of these items: